RarityBrown/blog/blog/AI/personal_LLM_benchmark.md

 > Q: 画一个 2 阶 RC 低通滤波器的电路图和频响图 Draw the schematic and frequency response (mag & phase) of a 2nd order RC low-pass filter.
 Make it interactive.

+> Q: 二阶系统阶跃响应减幅振荡示意图，同时画出系统 bode 图。把 Damping Ratio (ζ) 和 Natural Frequency (ωn) 做成可调的。用 mathjax 实时显示系统函数

 > Q: A circuit schematic editor.
 Use key `i` to new an instance choosing dialog.
 The symbol of the circuit component should be drawn correctly

-> Q: 二阶系统阶跃响应减幅振荡示意图，同时画出系统 bode 图。把 Damping Ratio (ζ) 和 Natural Frequency (ωn) 做成可调的。用 mathjax 实时显示系统函数
->
-> 正确情况：gpt-4.1 对

 > Q: An interactive s-plane where left-clicking adds poles (for a physically realizable system, if poles are not real, they should be automatically added in conjugate pairs), and right-clicking adds zeros.
 The s-plane uses log-log coordinate axes (tick marks use engineering notation, e.g., 1k, 2k, 1M, 1G) to represent the real and imaginary parts.
 Plot the frequency response H(jω) in real-time (including magnitude response, phase response, DC gain, GBW, phase margin, and other information).

->
-> 正确情况：o3 半对;
+> Q: Smith chart, polar coordinates charts (Γ Plane and Impedance Plane), Cartesian coordinates charts (Γ Plane and Impedance Plane) one-to-one interactive correspondence + contour, with real-time incident and reflected wave demonstration.
+An interactive Smith chart explorer with corresponding polar and Cartesian charts with contours for both the Γ plane and impedance plane.
+The charts should be synchronized one-to-one.
+Plus real-time incident and reflected wave demonstration.

+> Q: A replica of wavedrom in D3.js (real-time rendering + syntax highlighting for code)

+> Q: create a replica of cadence virtuoso viva using D3.
+1. Multiple stripes (share the same x axis, share or not share the same y axis, configurable), multiple subwins (called configurable grid view in software engineering?) should be supported.
+2. shift+scroll, ctrl+scroll, <kbd>v<kbd> and <kbd>h<kbd> should be supported.
+3. right-click to set each axis (log, linear, etc.), and to set line styles should be supported.
+4. performance optimization for millions of data points

 > Q: An Interactive Newton's cradle with adjustable number of balls and wire length.
 The UI should be extremely simple, but the physics must be extremely realistic, considering non-ideal factors such as resistance, etc.
->
-> 正确情况：Sonnet 3.7 错

 > Q: Simulate the movement of multiple positive and negative charged particles within a square, with an electric field pointing to the right and a magnetic field pointing into the screen.
 The interaction forces between each particle need to be considered.

-> Q: Real-time microphone spectrum FFT, with historical data also displayed.
-So color should be used as intensity, with one axis being frequency and the other being time.
+> Q: Build a real-time microphone spectrum FFT, with historical data also displayed.
+Use color as intensity, with one axis being frequency and the other being time.
+Place the historical maximum, sub-maximum, current maximum, and sub-maximum values in real-time on the plane.
+And add a 3d chart side by side, use z axis to represent the intensity instead of color, x and y as frequency and time.

->
-> 正确情况：Sonnet 4 对; r1-0528 错
+> Q: Build a plotting app to draw the graph of Math.random(x)*(Math.sin(x) + Math.random(x)), with a total of 20,000 points, where x in [0,50), refreshing the random data every 5 seconds.
+Time and display how long it takes to refresh the data and redraw the plot each time.
+Supports cursor-centric zoom on the x-axis using the mouse wheel, with no zoom on the y-axis.
+Choose any plot lib you'd like, the only goal is to be fast. > NOTE: For accurate timing, measure the full operation.
+Since some UI updates are asynchronous, stop the timer in a completion callback or post-render hook, not immediately after the dispatch call.
+This avoids measuring only the initial synchronous task, capturing the true, user-experienced duration from start to final render.
+Meanwhile, use a red and a green light to indicate the start and completion of rendering for user confirmation.

+> Q: A full-size keyboard tester.
+Once a key is pressed, the corresponding virtual key permanently changes color to indicate it is working, rather than temporarily highlighting.

 > Q: Draw svg of transmission gate in mosfets and symbol without any fancy ui or color, without further introduction, so just two simple svgs.
->
-> 正确情况：none

 > Q: 帮我把这个改一些不兼容的语法后，部署一下，要求和原来完全保持一致    https://observablehq.com/@mbostock/smith-chart
->
-> 正确情况：opus 4 错

 > Q: